 Cartilage is the tough but flexible tissue that covers the ends of your bones at a joint.
-When cartilage is healthy, it helps you move by allowing your bones to glide over each other, and it protects your bones by preventing them from rubbing against each other.
+Tears in cartilage result in painful bone-on-bone contact.

 WHAT ARE CARTILAGE TEARS AND HOW DO I KNOW IF I HAVE ONE?